 Adversity has many effects.
 It can break a person.
 It can also transform a person.
 The type of adversity that occurs when a parent is incarcerated affects millions of children every single year.
 Imagine what it would be like as a child if the person who took care of you, fed you, and provided a home for you was suddenly whisked away into a prison cell far from home.
 That is the horror that over a million children experience every single year in the United States–their lives, their homes, and their entire existence are disturbed, changed, and sometimes even destroyed when a parent is incarcerated.
 For millions of children, the security of childhood which should be about family dinners, school plays, sporting events, and special holidays is ripped apart by fear, police visits, arrests, lawyers, trials, jails, and prison visits.
 Children of prisoners are packed up and sent away to live with aunts, uncles, or grandparents if they are lucky, and if they aren’t lucky, they become wards of the state, moving from foster home to foster home.
 These are the harsh realities that children in every town, city, and state in our nation are facing, and despite common misconceptions, these children come from every conceivable background, religion, and socio-economic group—the victims are as varied as are the people who live in the United States of America.

 Stephanie, with the support of her mother, step-father, husband and close friends, founded Ava’s Grace Scholarship Foundation.
 Education was always a priority in Stephanie’s family when she was growing up, and she wanted to be able to give hope to young people with a parent in prison through education.
-Ava’s Grace Scholarship Foundation’s mission is to break the cycle of incarceration through the gift of education by awarding scholarship to children of incarcerated parents in the state of Missouri.
-Ava’s Grace currently sponsors four scholars and will soon be adding four new scholars to their ranks, for a total of eight current scholarships.
+Ava’s Grace Scholarship Foundation’s mission is to break the cycle of incarceration through the gift of education by awarding scholarship to children of incarcerated parents.
+Ava’s Grace currently sponsors eight scholars per year and has supported more than 30 scholars since it was founded in 2010.
 The foundation awards recipients with scholarships of up to five thousand dollars for up to four years and provides a robust mentoring program to compliment the financial support.